Beyond Promises

 Creating Systems for Justice and Accountability

 The 1968 strike showed how the police can escalate a situation in seconds and completely misrepresent the meaning of a protest.
 But it also showed that when communities demand accountability, even imperfectly, they create the pressure necessary for change.
 And that pressure is still needed.
-In 2020, when the George Floyd protests sprouted up across the country and New York’s Civil Complaint Review Board confirmed misconduct by more than 140 NYPD officers, it felt like another moment when the public could no longer pretend these were isolated incidents.
+In 2020, when the George Floyd protests sprouted up across the country and New York’s Civil Complaint Review Board confirmed misconduct by more than 140 NYPD officers, it felt like another moment when the public could no longer pretend that these were isolated incidents.
 I remember seeing video after video of clubs being used on people who were already backing up and not being violent, and pepper spray being used on these crowds that were no threat.
-These moments made me think about how there is no accountability for these actions and the only way for them to be investigated is internally.
+These moments made me think about how there is no accountability for these actions and the only way for them to be effectively investigated is internally.
 That in itself is how the “warm club” stays warm.
 When you are able to move unchecked, you continue the violence and abuse because you do not think there will be repercussions.
-One way to combat this and have some form of accountability is to have an independent oversight committee with real disciplinary power, that doesn’t just advise the police.
+One way to combat this and have some form of accountability is to have an independent oversight committee that doesn’t just advise the police but with real disciplinary power,

-Daunte Wright’s killing in 2021in Brooklyn Center, Minnesota by officer Kimberly Potter showed another area where reform and accountability is needed.
-The lack of meaningful training and clear standards.
-A twenty-year-old died because an officer “mistook” her gun for a taser, something that should not even be possible in a system that is supposed to be centered on safety.
+Daunte Wright’s killing in 2021 in Brooklyn Center, Minnesota by officer Kimberly Potter showed another area where reform and accountability is needed.
+The lack of meaningful training and clear standards created the conditions where a twenty-year-old died because an officer “mistook” her gun for a taser.
+That should not be possible in a system that is supposed to be centered on the mission of public safety.
 The protests that followed were met with flash-bangs, tear gas, and impact rounds, showing once again how badly we need strict national standards for crowd-control weapons.
 “Less lethal” doesn’t mean less harmful.
 It often just means the harm is easier to justify.

-Across the 2020–2023 protests, nearly a thousand documented cases of police brutality revealed patterns we’ve seen for decades force used haphazardly, weapons brought to inflict pain and punishment rather than protect, and officers hiding badges to avoid accountability.
+Across the 2020–2023 protests, nearly a thousand documented cases of police brutality revealed patterns we’ve seen for decades: force used haphazardly, weapons brought to inflict pain and punishment rather than protect, and officers hiding behind badges to avoid accountability.
 Yet with all these issues, I don’t just see despair and no light at the end of the tunnel.
 I see opportunities for real change.
 When I look at 2020 and even now, I see a lot of similarities to 1968 and the issues occurring then, but I also see where we have improved and where we can do better.
-We can push for and demand independent oversight, clear national force standards, bans on dangerous crowdcontrol tools, mandatory transparency, and de-escalation training.
+We can demand independent oversight, clear national force standards, bans on dangerous crowd-control tools, mandatory transparency, and de-escalation training.